Sash window refurbishment with no unsightly patches after restoration. Sash Windows Repair with Guarantee for 8/15/20 years.

 Also, when applied by a paint sprayer, the paint dries fast and the windows can be shut the very same day, making the inconvenience of keeping all doors and windows open all day and night a thing of the past.

 Our method of renovating historic sash and casement windows is approved by conservation officers who regularly oversee our projects.
-Sash window renovation does not require any permission as it preserves and protects original features of a historic building.
+Sash window renovation does not require any permission as it preserves and protects the original features of a historic building.

 Old wooden Sash or Casement windows are always a challenge when it comes to existing sash windows double glazing.
 Rebates (a gap where a glass pane fits into) in such windows are quite narrow.
 Standard double glazing would simply not fit into such rebates.
 Also, frames need to be strong enough to carry the extra weight of double glazing.